wotpp/wotpp/docs/introduction.md

 ### Raw Strings

 Raw strings are as simple as they come what gets entered is what gets stored as a string.
-The two ways to call it are either `""` which implicitly treats the string as a raw string but if you wish to be explicit you can use. `r#" #"`
+The two ways to call it are either `""` which implicitly treats the string as a raw string but if you wish to be explicit you can use. `r#" "#`
+The # can actually be changed to any single non whitespace character you want this applies to all string types.

 Input: